Safeguarding & Child Protection Policy

 Our Policy

-All children, young people, and minors (collectively referred to as ‘children’ under this policy) deserve the same protection regardless of age, race, ethnicity, nationality, disability, religious belief, sexual orientation, and gender identity.
-It is the responsibility of all Dragons employees and participants to do no harm to children and to engage in safeguarding, which is defined as actions that strive to protect children from harm, abuse, neglect, and exploitation.
+All children, young people, and minors (defined in this policy as individuals under 18 and collectively referred to as “children”) deserve the same protection regardless of age, race, ethnicity, nationality, disability, religious belief, sexual orientation, and gender identity.
+It is the responsibility of all Dragons employees and participants to do no harm to children and to engage in safeguarding, which is defined as actions that strive to protect children from harm, abuse, neglect, and exploitation

 The Child Protection Policy applies to individuals under 18 years old regardless of whether they are traveling with Dragons as students or are members of a local community that interacts with our staff and students during a program.
 All Dragons employees are expected to adhere to guidelines and best practices outlined in this policy (and related policies throughout the Instructor Manual), brief program participants on this policy before interacting with children outside the student group, and contribute to a positive environment that protects, supports, and safeguards children.